2023 Solar Incentives Guide for Alabaster, AL - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC initially applied to 30% of the total cost of solar panel installation, although it has fluctuated slightly over the last few years between 26-30%.
-The percentage you qualify for will depend on when your solar system was installed.
-The total installation cost includes the panels themselves as well as the cost of accessories, labor and equipment.
-There is no maximum amount you can claim.
-The ITC applies to solar panels installed after January 1, 2006 on your primary or secondary residence.
+The ITC initially applied to 30% of the total cost of solar panel installation, although that number has fluctuated slightly over time between 26-30%.
+The installation date of your solar system will determine what percentage you qualify for.
+The total cost of installation includes the panels themselves as well as the cost of accessories, labor and equipment.
+There is no maximum claim amount.
+The ITC can be applied to solar systems installed after January 1, 2006 on your primary or secondary residence.
 The residence must be in the United States and owned by you.

-Wondering how the ITC applies to your specific situation?
-Contact your local Alabaster solar panel installer to get more information.
+To more fully understand how the ITC may apply to you, get in touch with your local Alabaster solar panel installer and request more information.

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
-Homeowners are now eligible for a credit equal to 30% of the total costs of solar system installation for projects started after January 1, 2022 and completed before the end of 2032.
-The percentage will then begin to decrease yearly until the Clean Energy Credit ends in 2035.
-The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+Homeowners can now receive a credit equal to 30% of the total solar system installation costs for projects that began after January 1, 2022 and will be finished by the end of 2032.
+This percentage will then decrease yearly until the Clean Energy Credit expires in 2035.
+The expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.

 More information about the new Inflation Reduction Act can be found here.
 To fully understand how the new Clean Energy Credit might apply to you, reach out to your local Alabaster solar installation company.